Utah Department of Transportation (UDOT), Federal Highway Administration (FHWA), Department of Transportation.

 Start Supplemental Information

-This notice applies to the EIS, the ROD, the Section 4(f) determination, the NHPA Section 106 review, the noise assessment, the Endangered Species Act determination, and all other UDOT decisions and other actions with respect to the project as of the issuance date of this notice and all laws under which such actions were taken, including but not limited to the following laws (including their implementing regulations):
+This notice applies to the EA, the FONSI, the Section 4(f) Determination, the NHPA Section 106 Review, the noise assessment, the Endangered Species Act and Migratory Bird Treaty Act determinations; and all other UDOT decisions and other actions with respect to the project as of the issuance date of this notice and all laws under which such actions were taken, including but not limited to the following laws (including their implementing regulations):

 (Catalog of Federal Domestic Assistance Program Number 20.205, Highway Planning and Construction.
 The regulations implementing Executive Order 12372 regarding intergovernmental consultation on Federal programs and activities apply to this program.)